JoaoSilvaFeup/German-Tram-Sign-Recognition-Dataset/README.md

 Since the dataset does not feature a balanced distribution of appearances, which is quite typical in Sign Recognition applications, ideal signs were created using Inkscape.

 The manually devised SVGs can be inserted into real scenes, after being converted to PNGs.
 These, during the conversion process, can take any size desired, since SVGs are "infinitly" scalable.
-These can be trasnformed using the library [cairosvg](https://cairosvg.org/), with Python.
+The conversion can be performed using the library [cairosvg](https://cairosvg.org/), with Python.

 The **Ideal Signs folder** contains the workspace used in *"ideal signs.svg"* file.